jelmer/janitor/devnotes/overview.rst

    (so e.g. more impacting candidates are processed more frequently)
  * previous track record for the run
    (if it often generates new changes successfully, it's prioritized)
- * expected actions after a succesful run - priority is given to runs that will be pushed or included in a merge proposal
+ * expected actions after a successful run - priority is given to runs that will be pushed or included in a merge proposal

 Items in the queue sit in various predefined buckets.
 These allow